betamore/fewd/slides/unit7.md

 * [JavaScript Selector Performance](https://gomakethings.com/javascript-selector-performance/)

 ---

-class: middle
+class: left

-# JavaScript Event Handling
+# Event Handling with JavaScript ~

-## Browser:
+### The browser "listens" for an event, then does something:

 > X just happened, so we need to execute Y and Z!

----

-class: center, middle

-# Interactions Create Events
+### Interactions create events:

-## - click or tap
+* Click or tap

-## - hover or swipe
+* Hover or swipe

-## - type on the keyboard
+* Type on the keyboard

-## - resize the window
+* Resize the window

-## - requested page has loaded
+* Requested page has loaded

 ???

 * [List of Common DOM Events](https://developer.mozilla.org/en-US/docs/Web/Events)

 ---

-class: center, middle

-# Events Trigger Code

-## - register functions as .red-text[handlers] for specific events

----

-class: center, middle
+class: left

-# Code Responds to Users

-## - "live" page updates via DOM manipulation

----
+# Events trigger code, and code responds to users ~

-## The .red-text[addEventListener] function registers its second argument to be called whenever the event described by its first argument occurs.
+The .red-text[addEventListener] function registers its second argument to be called whenever the event described by its first argument occurs.

 ```html
 <p>Click this document to activate the handler.</p>